Long periods during the menstrual cycle: is this normal?

 A priori, they have no impact on the phases of the menstrual cycle.
 It is rare, but not impossible, for some women to become pregnant during their period.
 In fact, prolonged menstrual periods or spotting immediately afterwards can be a sign of ovulation.
 Some menstruating women with irregular cycles are also more likely to become pregnant at the same time as their bleeding.

 Having blood loss that doesn't stop is morally difficult and trying.
-But having a heavy menstrual period that drags on under the pill is normal, especially when you have anovulatory cycles.
+But having a heavy menstrual period that drags on while on the pill is normal, especially when you have anovulatory cycles.
 Once a menstruating woman reaches her forties, her rhythm becomes less regular, and the lack of progesterone in the second half of the cycle can disrupt the continuity of bleeding.
 Drug treatments can help to regulate an excessively long menstrual period.

 Taking the contraceptive pill or other methods of contraception may be a solution to the problem of prolonged bleeding periods.
 Natural methods such as exercise, intercourse, free instinctive flow, herbal teas or the use of plants can help shorten the duration.